 - Purchase of a Clarke floor stripping machine that can strip large area hard floor surfaces of old finish with water only eliminating chemicals in waste stream.

 - Steam cleaner used at the Field House for the pool area, some carpets and air vents.
 Also available for other building special projects.

-- Reduction of use of disinfectant per recommendation of the Center for Disease Control (CDC), using only as necessary o inr touch areas.
+- Reduction of use of disinfectant per recommendation of the Center for Disease Control (CDC), using only as necessary in high-touch areas (e.g. health services).

 - Use of disinfectant with no-odor to help sensitivity issues of clients.

 - UNH Facilities maintains an inventory of XLERATOR® hand dryers, which are hygienic, use 80% less energy than standard hand dryers, and result in a 95% cost savings over paper towels.
 Even taking the energy used into consideration they are usually more economical than paper towels and more sanitary.

 - Electric hand dryers in restrooms are campus standard for new construction and renovation.
 UNH Housekeeping managers play an important role in reviewing Housekeeping finishes and standards in the design phase of new construction projects on campus.